swacad/numpy-heap/README.md

 ###Supported operations:

-Insert:  overloaded to support insertion of single elements and lists or ndarrays
+Insert:  overloaded to support insertion of single elements and arbitrary length lists or ndarrays

 Extract-min:  can use like extract-max if you multiply inputs by -1